 - Detects baby’s abdominal movement

-- Vibration Stimulus feature that will activate if a non-abdominal movement is detected after 15 seconds.
+- The vibration Stimulus feature will activate if a non-abdominal movement is detected after 15 seconds.

 - The alarm goes off after no movement is detected for 20 seconds.

-- Easily clips on to waistband of baby’s diaper.
+- Easily clips onto the waistband of the baby’s diaper.